We asked our panel for their advice on what to do, and what to avoid, if you need to use call scripting.

 Read through those scripted sections and do it out loud; do you have sentences packed full of acronyms and would it actually be better to have some of those read out in full?
 How easily does the script flow?
 Have you inadvertently come up with a tongue twister to test the most tenacious conversationalist?

 You may need to meet a whole host of regulatory requirements but you can still do this with clear and concise language that both your agents and your callers will appreciate.
-If you don’t have to cover off a page of Ts & Cs, small print and legal disclaimers during a call but still find yourself mapping out a flowchart and script for a relatively basic call centre process (just because that’s how you’ve always done it), I’d urge you to have more faith in your agents.
+If you don’t have to cover off a page of Ts & Cs, small print and legal disclaimers during a telephone call but still find yourself mapping out a flowchart and script for a relatively basic call centre process (just because that’s how you’ve always done it), I’d urge you to have more faith in your agents.

 Have more faith in your agents